Customs Duties in the UAE

 Free Zones and Duty Exemptions

 One of the advantages of trading in the UAE, especially for international importers and exporters, is the presence of free zones.
-There are several Free zones in the UAE that offer the benefits.
+Several Free zones in the UAE offer the benefits.
 Here is a list of those benefits.

 • Goods that only enter a free zone (and are not transported to the mainland) are usually duty-free.